shashankssp12/Complete-Backend-Development/Intro to Backend Development/readme.md

 - They serve as the middleware/gateway between the browser and the server.
 - The REST APIs are based on REST principles.

+React is a JavaScript library for building user interfaces.
+It allows developers to create large web applications that can update and render efficiently in response to data changes.
+React is component-based, meaning the UI is divided into reusable components, each managing its own state.
+It was developed by Facebook and is maintained by Facebook and a community of individual developers and companies.

+Key features of React include:
+- Declarative: React makes it easy to create interactive UIs by designing simple views for each state in your application.
+- Component-Based: Build encapsulated components that manage their own state, then compose them to make complex UIs.
+- Learn Once, Write Anywhere: You can develop new features in React without rewriting existing code.
+React can also render on the server using Node and power mobile apps using React Native.
+- Virtual DOM: React uses a virtual DOM to optimize updates and rendering, making applications faster and more efficient.

+React is widely used for building single-page applications (SPAs) and is known for its performance and scalability.